Volume Two

 "D-don't be absurd!
 Ilya-sama is forever beautiful…!!"

-As a beautiful elf, Ilya, made by a god so as to be loved by everyone, was naturally no exception to this.
+As a beautiful elf made by a god to be loved by everyone, Ilya was naturally no exception.

-"The public duty among the Miko has become a great competition this time.
-Everyone, every single person, wants to have at least one glimpse of Ilya-sama—"
+"The public duty among the Miko has turned into quite the competition this time.
+Everyone, every single one of us, wants at least one glimpse of Ilya-sama—"

-However, considering the fact that the girl had taken a risk to come to a human settlement, it wasn't as though Ilya could listen to her talk forever.
+However, considering that the girl had taken a risk just to come to a human settlement, Ilya couldn't very well let her chatter on forever.

-"I'm also glad that we could see each other.
-You said that your cherished compatriots had sent you, so I feel as though there is some pressing matter?
-May I ask to hear your message?"
+"I'm glad we could see each other as well.
+You said your cherished compatriots had sent you, so I take it there's some pressing matter?
+May I hear your message?"

 "Ah, y-yes!!"

-Saying that, Helly took out a harp that was made out of a hard, transparent material that looked crystalline.
+With that, Helly took out a harp made of a hard, transparent material that looked crystalline.

 [Heya Ilya-chan, long time no see!
 You doing good?
 I am~.
 Being queen is hard!]

-If one were to speak of another Mermaid trait, it would be that they were avid gossipers.
+Another notable trait of Mermaids was that they were avid gossipers.
 They were almost only ever silent when they were listening to someone's song.

-When Ilya began to regret remembering that so late, now that they'd gotten down to business, Helly's expression changed slightly.
+Just as Ilya started to regret remembering that so late, now that they'd gotten down to business, Helly's expression shifted slightly.

 [Right, you might already know, but the monster in Akradist's waters right now… isn't actually a monster.
 She's a divine beast.
-You know her too, it's Hamut-chan.]
+You know her too, it's Mut-chan.]

-Hamut-chan.
-This was the nickname Ilya had given Bahamut, a hatchling Leviathan—a scaled lord of the seas.
+Mut-chan.
+This was the nickname Ilya had given Bahamut, a hatchling Leviathan — a scaled lord of the seas.

-Although another piece of Ilya's black history popped up, this wasn't the time to say anything about it.
+Another piece of Ilya's black history had just resurfaced, but this wasn't the time to dwell on it.

 No way… another Evil God?

-Thinking that, the girl's conjecture was cast aside by the Siren's immediately following statement.
+Her conjecture was cast aside by the Siren's very next words.

 [That child accidentally bit the World Tree at the bottom of the sea, so now it looks like there's some ritual item piercing the inside of her mouth.
 Right.
 It's like that irritating feeling you get when there's a fish bone stuck in your throat!]

-It was a bit disrespectful to Helly who was performing with a serious expression, but Ilya's tension had already vanished.
-Adding in what she was told, she felt it was the Siren's fault for using such a strange example.
+It was a bit disrespectful to Helly, who was performing with a serious expression, but Ilya's tension had already vanished.
+On top of that, she felt it was the Siren's fault for using such a strange comparison.

 [We managed to calm her down somehow, but she'll fly right back into a rage if anyone gets close to her so it's really bad.
 And now there's been other people coming around irritating her!]